Flask-Web-Development-Projects/chapter-02/README.md

 - [master](https://github.com/Flask-Web-Development-Projects/chapter-02/) will include the finished product.
 - [checkpoint-00](https://github.com/Flask-Web-Development-Projects/chapter-02/tree/checkpoint-00) is the initial commit, with just the most basic file structure.
+- [checkpoint-01](https://github.com/Flask-Web-Development-Projects/chapter-02/tree/checkpoint-01) is the start of the inclusion of a PostgreSQL database.